-- 2.1 The Employer shall provide the Association the use of an office with a telephone (including installation and local call costs only), internet (basic university network service, e-mail, and internet service) and furnishings (desk, desk chair, two other chairs, two filing cabinets, two large bookcases).
+2.1 The Employer shall provide the Association the use of an office with a telephone (including installation and local call costs only), internet (basic university network service, e-mail, and internet service) and furnishings (desk, desk chair, two other chairs, two filing cabinets, two large bookcases).
 The Employer shall also provide light, heat, and cleaning services free of charge.
-All other costs and expenses associated with maintaining this office and its contents shall be borne by the Association. - 2.2 The Association shall have access to the internal postal service and to available meeting rooms within the university, according to the established policies and booking procedures, free of charge. - 2.3 In return for payment at prevailing rates, the Association shall have access to Food, Printing, Library, Audio-Visual, and any other University Services available at established rates. - 2.4 In the event of a strike or lock-out, the Association shall retain the right of access to the facilities named in clauses 2.1-2.3 above.
+All other costs and expenses associated with maintaining this office and its contents shall be borne by the Association.

-2.5 The Employer agrees to provide each member of the Bargaining Unit with a copy of the Agreement and to provide a copy of the Agreement to each new member with his/her offer of employment letter.
+- 2.2 The Association shall have access to the internal postal service and to available meeting rooms within the university, according to the established policies and booking procedures, free of charge. - 2.3 In return for payment at prevailing rates, the Association shall have access to Food, Printing, Library, Audio-Visual, and any other University Services available at established rates. - 2.4 In the event of a strike or lock-out, the Association shall retain the right of access to the facilities named in clauses 2.1-2.3 above. - 2.5 The Employer agrees to provide each member of the Bargaining Unit with a reference to the website where the Collective Agreement and all subsequent letters of understanding are located and to provide a reference to the same website to each new member with his/her offer of employment letter.
+The Employer further agrees to provide a bound paper copy of the Collective Agreement to any member who so requests it.

-Article 1.4.1 COURSE RELIEF FOR THE ASSOCIATION
+ARTICLE 1.4.1 COURSE RELIEF FOR THE ASSOCIATION